Updated: Nov 4, 2020

 Welcome to the 2nd part of how to become vegan series.
 Today we are tackling carbs!
 Carbohydrates are essential to all meals, even for vegans.
-Yes vegans eat more than just vegetables and lentils.
+Yes, vegans eat more than just vegetables and lentils.
 A carbohydrate, also known as saccharides or carbs, are sugars or starches.
 Think rice, bread, pasta but also think vegetables, fruits, most proteins and even fats.
 More than likely, if you can eat it it has carbs in it.
-So “no carb”diets are actually impossible to truly do because 99% of food have carbs.
+So “no carb” diets are actually impossible to truly do because 99% of food has carbs.

-Carbohydrates are broken down into two different catetegories: complex and simple carbs.
+Carbohydrates are broken down into two different categories: complex and simple carbs.
 Simple carbs, or simple sugars, are short chains of carbs that can be broken down easily for immediate use.
-Example of simple carbs are fruits, naturally occuring sugars and refined sugars.
-Complex carbs are starches, are are formed with longer strains of carbohydrates.
+Examples of simple carbs are fruits, naturally occurring sugars and refined sugars.
+Complex carbs are starches, are formed with longer strains of carbohydrates.
 These carbs take more time to break down but it holds a lot more energy.
-Examples of complex carbs are breads, pasta and rice.
-Luckily all these foods are usually vegan, (most breads are made without eggs, and box pasta has no eggs.)
+Examples of complex carbs are bread, pasta and rice.
+Luckily all these foods are usually vegan, (most pieces of bread are made without eggs, and box pasta has no eggs.)
 Here is a quick list of complex vegan carbs and what to ask to ensure it’s vegan.

 Be sure to check back in for the next “How to become vegan” series where we talk about proteins.